 Programmable functions allow you to customize your espresso, while other features include a descaling function for cleaning and shot clock to help you time espresso pulls for flawless crema and optimal flavor.

 The only real qualms our tester had with this maker was the amount of time it took for the machine to warm up—about 10 minutes maximum—and the slightly high-maintenance upkeep.
-But, if you're patient and don't mind rinsing and wiping down a few parts after each use, this machine will give experienced users great espresso drinks time after time.
+The item also doesn't have a built-in grinder like many other options on this list; however, some retailers offer the Dual Boiler in a bundle deal with the Breville Smart Grinder Pro.
+If you're patient and don't mind rinsing and wiping down a few parts after each use, this machine will give experienced users great espresso drinks time after time.

 Grounds or Pods: Grounds | Frother/Steamer: Yes | Grinder: Yes | Dimensions: 14.1 x 14.6 x 14.7 inches | Wattage: 1700